rackerlabs/docs-offerings/docs/api-reference/methods/get-volume-grid.rst

      - An object containing information about the volume grid.
    * - volumeGrid.\ *description*
      - String
      - The description of the volume grid.
-Example: ``Standard USA On Demand Grid for Commit Discounts``.
    * - volumeGrid.\ *offerings*
      - Complex type
      - An info block containing details about offerings.